 Even if a PPTX file includes macros, PowerPoint will not allow users to run them.
 They must first be saved as a PPTM file, and then the macros may be executed.

 Macros in PowerPoint function similarly to scripts allowing you to automate repetitive tasks such as formatting a slide, adding text, or creating new slide themes.
-You can create and edit macros using Visual Basic for Applications (VBA) by clicking in the tab in the ribbon.
+You can create and edit macros using Visual Basic for Applications (VBA) by clicking Macros in the View tab in the ribbon.

 How do I open a PPTM file?